System Design Space

 Service Level Agreement

-An external contract with consequences (credits, penalties, support commitments).
+An external commitment with consequences such as credits, penalties, or support obligations.

 Why this matters